 Dr Jacqueline Walker is an electronic engineer who completed her PhD in telecommunications engineering at the Curtin University of Technology in Perth, Western Australia after a Bachelor of Engineering degree (Hons 1) at The University of Western Australia.
 She also holds a Bachelor of Arts degree in French from the latter university.

 Her strong interest in signal processing has been applied across a range of fields including audio, music, speech and biomedical signals.
 Within the field of audio and music processing she has contributed to or supervised research in polyphonic music transcription, sound source separation, instrument synthesis and instrument recognition.
 She is with the Department of Electronic and Computer Engineering at the University of Limerick but retains close links with colleagues in the Computer Science and Information Systems department where she taught the audio signal processing module and frequently supervises undergraduate and postgraduate student projects and research.

 Public Relations & Web Manager

-Stephen is currently an editor for the Interference Journal, www.interferencejournal.com.
+He is also reviews editor for the Interference Journal www.interferencejournal.com.